New to Selling stuff online?

 Shopify and Webflow are undeniably two of the best eCommerce platforms and can work with any type of online business.

-Now c’mon, it’s your job to choose one of them that fits snug with your business idea!
+Now c’mon, it’s your job to choose one of them that fits snugly with your business idea!

-Keep reading this head-to-head comparison between the two and help yourself to decide.
+Keep reading this head-to-head comparison between the two and help yourself decide.

 What is Shopify?

 Shopify is one of the best and market-leading eCommerce builder tools.
-The platform was founded by Daniel Weinand, Tobias Lutke, and Scott Lake in the year 2004 with an idea to develop a web store without investing much in coding and designs.
+It was founded by Daniel Weinand, Tobias Lutke, and Scott Lake in the year 2004 with an idea to develop a web store without investing much in coding and designs.

 Shopify is easier to get started with your eCommerce business with the help of niche-specific templates and plugins.
 It also features an in-built app store to help you integrate advanced product or marketing features into your web store.

-Shopify has a great advantage of the Point of sale (POS) system where your customers can find your products not just on your site but physical or pop-up stores as well.
+Shopify has a great advantage of the Point of Sale (POS) system where your customers can find your products not just on your site but in physical or pop-up stores as well.